 Response: Tillamook Avenue and Necarney Street are direct extensions of existing streets of the same name within earlier phases of Lake Lytle Estates, and Necarney Street will continue through the site to the south site boundary to serve future abutting development to the south.
 It extends the established street grid in a north-south direction.
 Tillamook Avenue will not extend to the abutting development to the south because of sever opposition from DSL.
 Troy and Florence Streets connect Tillamook Avenue and Necarney Street in an east-west direction to provide a grid street pattern.
 Florence Street also extends west of Tillamook Avenue approximately 385 feet to form a cul-de-sac near wetlands associated with Lake Lytle.
 Francis Court extends east from Tillamook Avenue near the north site boundary and connects to existing Francis Street.
-Troy and Florence Streets do not extend to the site boundaries because Lake Lytle and associated wetlands abut the site to the west, and the Rockaway City Limits and Urban Growth Boundary abut the site to the east.
+Troy and Florence Streets to the site boundaries because Lake Lytle and associated wetlands abut the site to the east.